raclettejs/raclette-docs/docs/introduction/getting-started.md

 With our CLI tool [create-raclette-app](https://www.npmjs.com/package/create-raclette-app) you can easily set up your initial raclette project.

-::: code-group

 ```sh [npm]
 npx create-raclette-app
 ```

 The wizard will guide you along and will create all needed files and folders for you.
 Following the "next steps" from the wizard.

-> ⚠️ **PLEASE NOTE**
->
-> raclette is currently not live yet.
-For installation you will need a specific token.
-[Contact us](https://pacifico.cloud) and we will invite you to our test group.
-We are happy about everyone interested in raclette.

 ---